-Tax-Exempt Series KY Bonds
+Tax-Exempt Series KRY Bonds and the Refunding Bonds

-The Internal Revenue Code of 1986, as amended establishes certain requirements that must be met at and subsequent to the issuance and delivery of the Tax-Exempt Series KY Bonds for interest thereon to be and remain not includable in gross income under Section 103 of the Code.
-Non-compliance with such requirements could cause the interest on the Tax-Exempt Series KY Bonds to be includable in gross income for federal income tax purposes retroactive to the date of their issuance irrespective of the date on which such noncompliance occurs.
-The District has covenanted in the District Resolution and the District will covenant in its Tax Certificate to be executed and delivered in connection with the issuance of the Tax-Exempt Series KY Bonds to comply with applicable requirements of the Code in order to maintain the exclusion of the interest on the Tax-Exempt Series KY Bonds from gross income for federal income tax purposes pursuant to Section 103 of the Code.
+The Internal Revenue Code of 1986, as amended (the "Code") establishes certain requirements that must be met at and subsequent to the issuance and delivery of the Tax-Exempt Series KRY Bonds and the Refunding Bonds (collectively, the "Tax-Exempt Bonds") for interest thereon to be and remain not includable in gross income under Section 103 of the Code.
+Non-compliance with such requirements could cause the interest on the Tax-Exempt Bonds to be includable in gross income for federal income tax purposes retroactive to the date of their issuance irrespective of the date on which such noncompliance occurs.
+The District has covenanted in the District New Money Resolution and the Refunding Resolution and the District will covenant in its Tax Certificate to be executed and delivered in connection with the issuance of the Tax-Exempt Bonds to comply with applicable requirements of the Code in order to maintain the exclusion of the interest on the Tax-Exempt Bonds from gross income for federal income tax purposes pursuant to Section 103 of the Code.

-In the opinion of Sidley Austin LLP, Bond Counsel, based on current law and except as provided in the next sentence, interest on the Tax-Exempt Series KY Bonds is not includable in gross income for purposes of federal income taxation.
-Interest on the Tax-Exempt Series KY Bonds will be includable in gross income for purposes of federal income taxation retroactive to their date of issuance if the District fails to comply, subsequent to the issuance of the Tax-Exempt Series KY Bonds with the covenants, described above relating to compliance with certain federal income tax matters, including requirements of the Code and covenants regarding the use, expenditure and investment of the Tax-Exempt Series KY Bond proceeds and the timely payment of certain investment earnings to the U.S. Treasury.
-Sidley Austin LLP will render no opinion as to the effect on the exclusion from gross income of interest on the Tax-Exempt Series KY Bonds of any action taken or not taken after the date of such opinion without the approval of such firm.
+In the opinion of Sidley Austin LLP, Bond Counsel, based on current law and except as provided in the next sentence, interest on the Tax-Exempt Bonds is not includable in gross income for purposes of federal income taxation.
+Interest on the Tax-Exempt Bonds will be includable in gross income for purposes of federal income taxation retroactive to their date of issuance if the District fails to comply, subsequent to the issuance of the Tax-Exempt Bonds with the covenants, described above relating to compliance with certain federal income tax matters, including requirements of the Code and covenants regarding the use, expenditure and investment of the Tax-Exempt Bond proceeds and the timely payment of certain investment earnings to the U.S. Treasury.
+Sidley Austin LLP will render no opinion as to the effect on the exclusion from gross income of interest on the Tax-Exempt Bonds of any action taken or not taken after the date of such opinion without the approval of such firm.

-Interest on the Tax-Exempt Series KY Bonds is not treated as an item of tax preference in calculating the federal alternative minimum taxable income of individuals and corporations.
-In addition, interest on the Tax-Exempt Series KY Bonds is not included as an adjustment in the calculation of federal corporate alternative minimum taxable income for purposes of determining a corporation's alternative minimum tax liability.
-The Code contains other provisions, some of which are noted below, that could result in tax consequences, upon which no opinion will be rendered by Bond Counsel, as a result of (i) ownership of the Tax-Exempt Series KY Bonds or (ii) the inclusion in certain computations of interest that is excluded from gross income.
+Interest on the Tax-Exempt Bonds is not treated as an item of tax preference in calculating the federal alternative minimum taxable income of individuals and corporations.
+Interest on the Tax-Exempt Bonds, however, is included as an adjustment in the calculation of federal corporate alternative minimum taxable income and may affect a corporation's alternative minimum tax liability.
+The Code contains other provisions, some of which are noted below, that could result in tax consequences, upon which no opinion will be rendered by Bond Counsel, as a result of (i) ownership of the Tax-Exempt Bonds or (ii) the inclusion in certain computations of interest that is excluded from gross income.

-Under current law, the interest on the Tax-Exempt Series KY Bonds is exempt from personal income tax imposed by the State of California.
+Under current law, the interest on the Tax-Exempt Bonds is exempt from personal income tax imposed by the State of California.

 Ownership of tax-exempt obligations may result in collateral federal income tax consequences to certain taxpayers, including, without limitation, financial institutions, property and casualty insurance companies, certain foreign corporations doing business in the United States, certain S-corporations with excess passive income, individual recipients of Social Security or Railroad Retirement benefits, taxpayers who may be deemed to have incurred or continued indebtedness to purchase or carry tax-exempt obligations and taxpayers who may be eligible for the earned income tax credit.
-Prospective purchasers of the Tax-Exempt Series KY Bonds should consult their tax advisors as to the applicability of any such collateral consequences.
+Prospective purchasers of the Tax-Exempt Bonds should consult their tax advisors as to the applicability of any such collateral consequences.